hexydec/torque/readme.txt

 = How does preload work? =

 Preload works by notifies the browser as soon as possible of assets it will need to load the page, this enables it to start downloading them sooner than if it discovered them on page.
 For example font files are normally linked from the stylesheet, so the browser has to download and parse the stylesheet before it can request them.
 By preloading, when it discovers that it needs those assets, they will already be downloading.
 Thus your website will load faster.

 == Changelog ==

+= Version 0.7.2 =

+* Fixed issue when combining CSS where any inline CSS attached to an external stylesheet was not combined, sometimes causing ordering issues
+* Updated packages to latest versions
+* Fixed incorrectly loaded rebuild command
+* Fixed minor PHP 8.1 data handling issues

+= Version 0.7.1 =

+* Updated JSlite to fix javascript parsing issue

 = Version 0.7.0 =